SUPPORT

 EXPANSION PLANS

-With Dr. Charles Moore, a professor at the Emory University School of Medicine, we’re expanding OUR WORDS HEAL to Atlanta.
-Joining us are community partners Atlanta Public Schools, Compassion Center of Georgia, Gangstas to Growers, and Walk with a Doc.
+We’re expanding OUR WORDS HEAL to Atlanta.
+Joining us are community partners Atlanta Public Schools, Artist Demetri, Compassion Center of Georgia, Dancer LeRoy, Gangstas to Growers, Notes for Notes and Walk with a Doc.

 We’re also exploring opportunities to bring this effort to Chicago in the coming year.